 Both Fiverr and Freelancer are safe websites to use.
 Both sites recommend that you use their internal systems to communicate with clients and receive payments, for them to be able to protect the interests of both parties at all times.

 Of course, all freelancing websites are susceptible to scams, but they are usually easy to detect.
-If you’re a client, never accept to pay in advance, and beware of copyrighted material.
+If you’re a client, never accept to pay in advance, and beware of copyrighted material (we have a separate article all about copyright on Fiverr).
 As a freelancer, never accept when clients offer you jobs off-site.
 Whether you’re a client or a customer, never share your passwords, usernames or IDs.

 Verdict – Tie